-Prerequisite: Successful completion of 12 automotive technology credits and a 2.5 GPA in automotive technology coursework extended experience in solving real world problems while working under the supervision of an employer and instructor.
+Prerequisite: Successful completion of 12 automotive technology credits and a 2.5 GPA in automotive technology coursework

+Work experience is an important part of any educational program.
+This internship is intended to give students extended experience in solving real world problems while working under the supervision of an employer and instructor.
 All work is to be performed in accordance with industry standards and guidelines.
-Students may be compensated for the credits worked and receive one (1) credit for each 60 credits worked up to three (3) credits.
-(1-3/0/0/0/0/0/0/0/0/0/0/0/0-180)
+Students may be compensated for the credits worked and receive one (1) credit for each 60 hours worked up to three (3) credits.